Introducing your governors - the staff working on your behalf.

 The role of the staff governors includes:

-There are four staff governors, representing separate ‘classes’ of the staff constituencies in the Trust:
+There are five staff governors, representing separate ‘classes’ of the staff constituencies in the Trust:

 Janice is a Registered General Nurse who has worked at the Royal for over 20 years in a number of nursing roles.
 Her current position is Matron Transfusion Specialist, based in Pathology.
 This post requires Janice to work with staff across all directorates and specialities, making her visible and accessible to staff.